Updated November 1, 2016

 The viewpoint that solar energy is an expensive form of electricity is dwindling, undone by significant cost reductions in recent years.
 And although the industry itself remains in its infancy, costs have dropped so dramatically that cost parity has been in achieved in certain areas.

-According to Citi Research (Rising Sun: Implications for U.S. Utilities, 2013), the historical average solar module price declined from $74.48 per watt in 1972 to $0.97 a watt in 2012.
+According to Citi Research (Rising Sun: Implications for U.S. Utilities, 2013), the historical average solar module price declined from $74.48 per watt in 1972 to $0.97 a watt in 2012 (factory price, not installed price).
 This price drop coincided with a dramatic increase in solar deployment.
 In fact, Citi has advanced a “Moore’s Law” for solar energy, documenting that for every doubling of installed solar capacity the average price of a module will fall by 22 percent.

-Much of this progress is attributed to favorable state legislation and regulatory policies.
-While these laws and rules governing solar use and utilization vary across the country, the trend, like prices, continues to swing in favor of strengthening solar markets.
+Much of this progress is attributed to favorable state legislation and regulatory policies, and a worldwide supply surplus as major production factories are placed in operation.
+While these laws and rules governing solar use and utilization vary across the country (and worldwide), the trend, like prices, continues to swing in favor of strengthening solar markets.

 But the emergence and expansion of third party financing (leasing) can’t be overlooked as a major contributing factor to the huge cost reductions since 2010.
 In the 22 states where third-party financing is permissible, leases comprise a majority of the installs.